akoenig/transcripter/readme.md

 `transcripter` is a module that helps you to observe a database and consume the change events in order to transfer it to different destinations.
 The main goals are:

-* easy to use API surface
+* Easy to use API surface
+* Data Consistency - Due to the fact that the `binlog` won't contain the whole history, the library will create a snapshot before streaming the log
-* resilient – when you start to observe after a certain time period, it will start where it left off
+* Resilient – when you start to observe after a certain time period, it will start where it left off
-* handles backpressure
+* Handles backpressure
-* output sink agnostic – you can decide where to send the change events
+* Output sink agnostic – you can decide where to send the change events

 ## Usage